SENDCo: Mrs Helen Gillard

 In Reception there are two full-time Learning Support Assistants (LSA’s) to support the children, in Year One there is a full-time (or equivalent) LSA shared between the two classes.

-From Year Two to Six there is a shared TA (Teaching Assistant) between each year group who works Monday - Thursday mornings.
+From Year Two to Six there is a shared TA (Teaching Assistant) between each year group who works during the mornings.

 We also employ other support, if seen as necessary, to support children with SEND.
 This is one of the ways we would use the delegated SEND budget.
 There are also a number of children with SEND in receipt of Top-Up funding (extra funding from the local authority for those children who meet a set criteria of needs), who are supported by full-time 1:1 LSA’s.